lr-vu/site/about/index.md

 <figure class="wide">
 <img src="/images/rosenblatt.png">
-<figcaption>Frank Rosenblatt, inventor of the perceptron (1954), a very realy machine learning method.</figcaption>
+<figcaption>Frank Rosenblatt, inventor of the perceptron (1954), a very early machine learning method.</figcaption>
 </figure>

 Learning approaches had their own moment in the sun, similar to Deep Blue.
 Note with chess, this time, but with Go.